 - Validation is a quality control process that determines if operational requirements are met for the overall system to meet the Initial Capabilities Document (ICD) and Capability Development Document (CDD).
 The analysis is a testing method primarily used in Validation.
+Are we building the right product?

-Definition: Verification and validation (V&V) are independent methods and procedures that are used to check if a component, product, service, or system meets its established requirements and specifications and that it satisfies its intended overall purpose.
+Definition: Verification and Validation (V&V) are independent methods and procedures that are used to check if a component, product, service, or system meets its established requirements and specifications and that it satisfies its intended overall purpose.

 Purpose of Verification and Validation (V&V)